guyaevans/guyevans.github.io/content/posts/2024-10-09_daikin-ac-home-assistant-and-local-control/index.en.md

 {{<image src="/posts/2024-10-09_daikin-ac-home-assistant-and-local-control/faikin_pcb.jpg" class="center" width="40%" caption="Faikin ESP32">}}

-Now comes the fun part, hooking it all up. *But first a warning:*
+Now comes the fun part, hooking it all up. *But first a warning* :zap: 🚨:

 {{< admonition type=danger title="Electricity is dangerous and can kill you">}}
 Turn off your main breaker before taking apart your AC unit, if unsure call a professional.